Bunny175/OBJECT_DISTANCE_ESTIMATION/README.md

 - **Model Used**: [YOLOv8](https://github.com/ultralytics/ultralytics)
 - **Framework**: PyTorch (via Ultralytics YOLOv8)
 - **Training**:
-  - Custom object detection model
+  - Used yolov8 for object detection and extraced bounding box features.
-  - Trained on images of the object taken at different known distances
+  - Trained on images of the object taken at different known distances using Random Forest.

 ---

 ## 📷 How It Works

-1. You take a photo of the object using a calibrated camera.
+1. You take a photo of the object using a monocular camera.
-2. YOLOv8 detects the object and returns the bounding box.
+2. YOLOv8 detects the object and returns the bounding box features.
-3. The size of the bounding box is compared to real-world calibration data.
-4. The **distance** from the camera to the object is calculated using inverse proportionality.
+3. MiDas model used to extarct depth features.
+4. Using bounding box and depth features created a own dataset.
+5. Trained a Random Forest model using the data updated from the images.

 ---